Coloma, California

-Coloma (Nisenan: Cullumah, meaning "beautiful") is a census-designated place in El Dorado County, California, United States.
-It is approximately 36 mi northeast of Sacramento, California.
+Coloma (Nisenan: Cullumah, meaning "beautiful") is a census-designated place (CDP) in El Dorado County, California, United States.
+It is approximately 36 mi northeast of Sacramento.
 Coloma is most noted for being the site where James W. Marshall found gold in the Sierra Nevada foothills, at Sutter's Mill on January 24, 1848, leading to the California gold rush.
-Coloma's population is 521.
+As of the 2020 census, Coloma had a population of 521.

 The settlement is a tourist attraction known for its ghost town and the centerpiece of the Marshall Gold Discovery State Historic Park.
 Coloma was designated a National Historic Landmark District on July 4, 1961.

-It lies at an elevation of 764 ft.
+Coloma lies at an elevation of 764 ft.

 Etymology

 The name comes from the Nisenan Native Americans name for the valley in which Coloma is located: Cullumah, meaning 'beautiful.'
 Coloma is on the South Fork American River that runs through the valley and was built on the original Indian village of Koloma.
 Former spellings include "Colluma" and "Culloma".